 Yeah, we started touring last year in October, so now it’s been over a year!

 It’s going fine.
 We’re playing better as a band.
-You know when we first started a year ago we had never been on the road together, we hadn’t really played together.
-I went into the recording studio with two weeks rehearsal and recorded a record with guys I barely knew.
-Rick Hunolt quit and so Lee Altus came and joined the band but Lee didn’t have any time to work on the record at all.
+When we first started a year ago we had never been on the road together, we hadn’t really played together.
+I went into the recording studio with two weeks of rehearsal and recorded a record with guys I barely knew.
+Rick Hunolt quit, so Lee Altus came and joined the band, but Lee didn’t have any time to work on the record.
 He just came in and laid down some lead tracks and went on tour with Heathen.
-So when we finally got together to do this tour for this record we never played together as a band so in the course of a year, it’s really become more of a band.
+So when we finally got together to do this tour for this record, we never played together as a band, so in a year, it’s become more of a band.